 DIRECTIONS / ZUBEREITUNG

 1. Start by washing, drying and pitting the plums.
-To remove the stone from the plums, use a sharp knife and cut the plums on one side along the stone – do not half them completely, you should have plums that are almost in one pice.
-Set aside.
+To remove the stone from the plums, use a sharp knife and cut the plums on one side along the stone.
+Do not halve them completely, you should have plums that are almost in one piece.
+Set them aside.

-2. For the streusel add the flour, sugar, vanilla extract and butter in small pieces to a bowl and mix (works best with a fork or your fingers) until streusel form.
+2. For the streusels add the flour, sugar, vanilla extract and butter in small pieces to a bowl and mix (works best with a fork or your fingers) until different-sized streusels form.
 Add the sliced almonds and cinnamon (optional) and mix in.
 Place in the fridge until needed.

-3. Add the curd cheese, sugar, milk, vegetable oil, vanilla extract and egg to a large bowl and mix until well combined.
-Mix the flour with baking powder, and salt.
-Add to the bowl and knead until the dough comes together.
+3. Add the quark, sugar, milk, vegetable oil, vanilla extract and egg to a large bowl and mix until well combined.
+Mix the flour with baking powder and salt.
+Add it to the bowl and knead until the dough comes together.
 The dough will be quite soft.

-4. Preheat the oven to 390°F (200°C).
-Line a (deep) baking sheet with baking parchment or grease.
-Roll out the dough on a floured surface to the size of the baking sheet and transfer – press the dough into shape if you have problems rolling out the dough due to its softness.
+4. Preheat the oven to 200°C (390°F).
+Line a (deep-dish) baking sheet with baking parchment or grease it.
+Roll out the dough on a floured surface to the size of the baking sheet and transfer the dough.
+Press/pull the dough into shape if you have problems rolling it out due to its softness.

-5. Open the plums so the loon like butterflies (but are still connected at one point) and place close to each other on the dough – cover everything.
-Distribute the streusel evenly on top of the plums and sprinkle with coarse sugar (optional).
-Bake for 25-35 minutes.
-Take out of the oven and let cool down.
+5. Open the plums so they look like little butterflies – you want them still connected on one side.
+Place them close to each other on top of the dough.
+They should cover everything.
+Distribute the streusels evenly on top of the plums and sprinkle some pearled sugar on top as well (optional).
+Bake the cake for about 25-35 minutes.
+Take it out of the oven and let it cool down.
 Serve slightly warm or completely cooled.

-1. Als erstes die Zwetschgen waschen, abtrocknen und entsteinen.
-Zum Entsteinen nur an einer Seite mit einem scharfen Messer aufschneiden, die Zwetschgenhälften sollten an einer Seite zusammenhängen.
+1. Als Erstes die Zwetschgen waschen, abtrocknen und entsteinen.
+Zum Entsteinen nur an einer Seite mit einem scharfen Messer aufschneiden, die Zwetschgenhälften sollten an einer Seite zusammenhängen bleiben.
 Zur Seite stellen.

-2. Für die Streusel das Mehl mit Zucker, Vanille Extrakt und der Butter (in kleinen Stücken) in einer Schüssel vermischen – das geht am Besten mit einer Gabel oder den Fingern – und dann zu Streuseln verarbeiten.
-Die gehobelten Mandeln und den Zimt zugeben (optional) und vermischen.
+2. Für die Streusel das Mehl mit Zucker, Vanille Extrakt und der Butter (in kleinen Stücken) in einer Schüssel vermischen.
+Das geht am besten mit einer Gabel oder den Fingern.
+Alles zu Streuseln verarbeiten.
+Die gehobelten Mandeln und den Zimt dazugeben (optional) und untermischen.
 Bis zur weiteren Verwendung in den Kühlschrank stellen.

 4. Den Ofen auf 200°C (390°F) Ober-/Unterhitze vorheizen.
 Ein tiefes Backblech mit Backpapier auslegen oder gut einfetten.
-Den Teig auf einer bemehlten Fläche ausrollen und dann auf das Backblech legen.
-Wer Probleme beim Ausrollen hat, kann den Teig auch einfach in Form drücken.
+Den Teig auf einer leicht bemehlten Fläche ausrollen und dann auf das Backblech legen.
+Wer Probleme beim Ausrollen hat, kann den Teig auch einfach in Form drücken bzw. ziehen.

-5. Die Zwetschgen auffalten, dass sie aussehen wie ein Schmetterling und dann eng an eng auf den Teig legen.
-Die Streusel gleichmäßig auf den Zwetschgen verteilen und mit Hagelzucker (optional) bestreuen.
-Für 25-35 Minuten backen.
+5. Die Zwetschgen auffalten, dass sie aussehen wie ein Schmetterling, und dann eng an eng auf den Teig setzen.
+Die Streusel gleichmäßig auf den Zwetschgen verteilen und mit Hagelzucker bestreuen (optional).
+Für etwa 25-35 Minuten backen.
 Aus dem Ofen holen und abkühlen lassen.
 Man kann den Zwetschgenkuchen lauwarm (lecker!) oder abgekühlt servieren.

 Here is a version of the recipe you can print easily.